GrHalbgott/qr_picturizer/README.md

   -t Text     String | Text you want to generate a QR-Code for (e.g. hyperlink) -p Picture  String | Path to your generated QR code
 ```

+---

+## Footnotes

+Used dataset: Yi Yang and Shawn Newsam, "Bag-Of-Visual-Words and Spatial Extensions for Land-Use Classification," ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (ACM GIS), 2010.